 Are you a beginner who wants to start a blog?
 Then this step by step guide is for you.
-Learn how to start a blog.It will take 8 easy steps plus about an hour of free time.
+Learn how to start a blog on wordpress.It will take 8 easy steps plus about an hour of free time.

 How to pick and verify a blog idea.
 How to set up a blogging platform.
 Plus, the blogging basics and a few advanced ideas.